chekanov/dmelt_hephysics/README.md

 HePhysics  is a contributed package to the <a href="http://jwork.org/dmelt/">DataMelt</a> data-analysis environment and can be used in Java, Jython and Groovy.
 It also used for vonline alidation analysis scripts by the <a href="http://atlaswww.hep.anl.gov/hepsim/">HepSim</a> Monte Carlo database for current and planned particle experiments.

-If you have noticed bugs and  made changes, please  inform  scavis@jwork.org .
+If you have noticed bugs and  made changes, please  inform  dmelt@jwork.org .
 In this case, your changes will be included to the next SCaVis release.

 <h1>How to compile and test</h1>

 You need to install Java 7 JDK (or above) and Athe ANT tool  to build the package.
 Then compile and run a simple test as:
-To compile, copy "lib" from the DMelt (http://jwork.org/dmelt) program.
+To compile, copy the "lib" directory from the <a href="http://jwork.org/dmelt/">DataMelt</a>.
 Then:

 <pre>